 Program Completion Checklist for all students

-- SURVEY: Complete the Study Abroad Program Survey on Triton Globetrotter.
-This survey will provide future students with a good understanding of your experience and assist our office in evaluating our partner relationships.
+- SURVEY: Complete the Study Abroad Post-Program Survey on Triton Globetrotter.
+This survey will help future study abroad students and assist our office in evaluating our programs and partner relationships.
 You should allow 45 minutes to complete the survey.

 - Deadline: You should complete the survey within two weeks of your return